This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Autofocus is the second major tradeoff.
 True continuous autofocus — the kind that tracks you smoothly as you shift position — is expensive to implement well.
 Most webcams under $50 use fixed focus or basic autofocus that hunts noticeably.
 Fixed focus set correctly at typical desk distances (60-80cm) is actually preferable to bad autofocus — a sharp fixed image beats a hunting, pulsing autofocus that’s constantly distracting to call participants.

 The counterintuitive point: at under $50, brand matters more than specs.
-A Logitech webcam claiming 720p will outperform a no-name claiming 1080p in almost every real-world comparison — because Logitech’s sensor calibration, color processing, and exposure algorithms are significantly more developed than budget manufacturers who are optimizing the spec sheet rather than the actual image.
+A Logitech webcam claiming 720p will outperform a no-name claiming 1080p in almost every real-world comparison — because Logitech’s sensor calibration, color processing, and exposure algorithms are significantly more developed than budget manufacturers who optimize the spec sheet rather than the actual image.

 The Specs That Matter at This Price Point